MadeByBalaji/blog/_posts/2025-10-08-pointers-array-GG.md

 description: Relation between array and pointers in c
 date: 2025-10-08 15:21:00 -0530
 categories: [Geeky Gossip]
-tags: [protocol,interview,revision]
+tags: [protocol,interview,revision,c]
 image:
-  path: /assets/img/blog/2025/3Protocol.png
+  path: /assets/img/blog/2025/PointerArrayC.png
-  lqip: /assets/img/blog/2025/3Protocol.png
+  lqip: /assets/img/blog/2025/PointerArrayC.png
 ---

 Arrays, pointers, and function pointers are *the* brain-bending but powerful parts of C. I‚Äôll give you a crisp **list of important things**, with small code examples and why they matter in real-world firmware/embedded dev.